lackovic/notes/Claude/README.md

 Claude Code counts as what's sometimes called a harness: the layer that wraps a model, decides how it reads your repo, and manages how it calls tools.
 The model matters, but the harness shapes how well that model performs on real work.

+Two harnesses running the identical model can differ wildly on pass rate, cost, and speed.
+[FrontierHarness](https://frontierharness.org/) benchmarks this directly.
+It runs nine harnesses (Codex, Claude Code, DSH Creator, Pi, and others) on the same model, same tasks, same fresh checkpoint, and measures pass rate, cost per task, and median runtime.

 <!-- Generated with [DocToc](https://github.com/thlorenz/doctoc) -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->